huguesvinzant/DAMC/README.md

 # DAMC_2

-Code, figures and guidlines for the projects of the course Data Analysis and Model Classification
+Code, figures and guidlines for the projects of the course Data Analysis and Model Classification, autumn 2018.